diyarenny/guide-for-best-practices-CA2/README.md

 ### *Advantages of the Gitflow Process: -*
  - The simplicity of the underlying model makes git-flow easy to comprehend, which ensures maximum productivity in a smaller time-frame.

  - Git-flow provides a set of consistent commands that follows a systematic pattern making it easier implement.
-Similar pattern for all the three categories of branches - feature, release and hot-fix, ensure minimal faux-pas as far as development or dev-operations are concerned.

  - Git-flow makes itself easily adaptable at any stage of project development lifecycle, as it does not force any pre-requisites.